Portuguese-based creole languages: Thailand and Myanmar

 Portuguese creoles were spoken in the Bangkok neighborhoods of Kudi Chin and Conception, which were former Portuguese colonies settled by Luso-Asians, and in the Sagaing Region of Myanmar.

 Thai Portuguese Creole was spoken by Luso-Asians in the Bangkok neighborhoods of Kudi Chin and Conception, which were former Portuguese colonies settled by Luso-Asians.
 The Luso-Thai communities of Kudi Chin and Conception still exist, numbering around 2,000, but the language has not been recorded for centuries.

 In Myanmar, Burmese Portuguese Creole was spoken by the Bayingyi people, a Luso-Asian group descended from Portuguese mercenaries and adventurers to Burma in the 16th and 17th centuries who were enlisted into the Burmese army and settled there.
 The Bayingyi community still exists, but the language has not been recorded or spoken for centuries.

 Macau

 The Portuguese language was present in Portugal's colony Macau since the mid-16th century.
-A Portuguese creole, Patuá, developed there.
+A Portuguese creole, Macanese Patuá, developed there.
 Macanese is primarily derived from Cantonese and Portuguese, with influence and vocabulary from Malay and Sinhala.
 It is nearly extinct in Macau, being spoken by an estimated 50 people in 2007, but more Macanese speakers likely exist among the diaspora.